TheCacophonyProject/cacophony-api/README.md

 * Follow instructions in the TEMPLATE files in the config folder.
 * `node_modules/.bin/sequelize db:migrate`
 * Start server with `node Server.js`
+* If you get errors then you may need to run `run npm install bcrypt` and/or `npm install node-pre-gyp`

 ### Generating API Documentation